Integrability of certain Hamiltonian systems in $2D$ variable curvature spaces: Introduction

-The majority of the integrability studies related to the Lagrangian~\eqref{IN2}, or equivalently to the Hamiltonian~\eqref{IN3}, are divided into two categories.
-The first one is finding the sufficient conditions of the integrability that is to enumerate the required number of constants of motion.
-Many methods are used such as the Darboux method and the Yehia method see,e.g., \cite{A3,A4,A5,A6,A7,A8,A11,A13,A14}.
-All these methods interested in searching for the first integrals of motion when the configuration space is Euclidean and the majority of this work were listed in Hietarienta review up to 1987.
-While the method which was introduced by Yehia is working whether the configuration space is Euclidean or not and hence, it was applied to construct new integrable problems in a rigid body dynamic and its generalization to a gyrostat.
+The majority of the integrability studies related to the Lagrangian~(\ref{IN2}), or equivalently to the Hamiltonian~(\ref{IN3}), are divided into two categories.
+The first one is finding sufficient conditions for integrability, that is, enumerating the required number of constants of motion.
+Many methods are used, such as the Darboux and Yehia methods, see,e.g., \cite{A3,A4,A5,A6,A7,A8,A11,A13,A14}.
+All these methods are interested in searching for the first integrals of motion when the configuration space is Euclidean.
+Most of this work was listed in the Hietarienta review up to 1987.
+Yehia's proposed method works whether the configuration space is Euclidean or not.
+Hence, it was applied to construct new integrable problems in a rigid body dynamic and its generalization to a gyrostat.
 The second one endeavors to get the necessary conditions for the integrability of a considered model.
-These conditions can be obtained by applying numerous methods such as Painlevé property \cite{A16,A17} or Ziglin approach \cite{A18}.
+These conditions can be obtained by applying numerous methods such as Painlevé property \cite{A17} or Ziglin approach \cite{A18}.
 It was recently noticed the existence of a certain connection between Liouville integrable Hamiltonian systems and the properties of the differential Galois group $\mathcal{G}$ of the variational equation for these systems.
-Because of $\mathcal{G}$ is an algebraic group, it was written as a union of a finite number of connected components in which one of them contains the identity and it is called identity components of $\mathcal{G}$ and it is denoted by $\mathcal{G}_0$.
+Because $\mathcal{G}$ is an algebraic group, it was written as a union of a finite number of connected components in which one of them contains the identity, and it is called identity components of $\mathcal{G}$ and it is denoted by $\mathcal{G}_0$.
 The necessary conditions for the integrability were presented as a restriction on the identity component $\mathcal{G}_0$.
-The Morales-Ruiz and Ramis theorem states as the following (for more details, see, e.g., \cite{N3, N4}) \begin{theorem}[Morales-Ruiz and Ramis~\cite{A19}] Let us assume a Hamiltonian system is Liouville integrable in a neighborhood of a phase curve $\digamma $corresponding a certain particular solution, then the identity component $\mathcal{G}_{0}$ of the differential Galois group $\mathcal{G}$ associated with the variational equations along $\digamma $ is abelian. \end{theorem} The integrability study of certain forms of the Hamiltonian \eqref{IN3} are based on the application of the differential Galois theory.
-The necessary conditions are obtained as the conditions that guarantee the solvability of the differential Galois group associated with the normal variational equation along a particular solution.
-We classify and present the previous works according to the Gaussian curvature. \begin{itemize} \item[1.] \emph{Hamiltonian systems with zero Gaussian curvature}.
-In physics, these systems describe the motion of a particle in the flat Euclidean plane.
-The integrability of the Hamiltonian
+The Morales-Ruiz and Ramis theorem states the following theorem. \begin{theorem}[Morales-Ruiz and Ramis~\cite{N3}] Let us assume a Hamiltonian system is Liouville integrable in a neighborhood of a phase curve $\Gamma$ corresponding to a certain particular solution.
+Then, the identity component $\mathcal{G}_{0}$ of the differential Galois group $\mathcal{G}$ associated with the variational equations along $\Gamma$ is abelian. \end{theorem} The integrability study of certain forms of the Hamiltonian~(\ref{IN3}) is based on applying the differential Galois theory.
+The necessary conditions are obtained as those that guarantee the solvability of the differential Galois group associated with the normal variational equation along a particular solution.
+We classify and present the previous works according to the Gaussian curvature.